cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 # Virtual Keyboards

 Typing math formulas require access to many special symbols.
 While [keyboard shortcuts and inline shortcuts](/mathlive/guides/shortcuts) can help, mobile devices require another solution.
 A virtual keyboard is a keyboard displayed on screen that can be customized with specialized symbols for math input.

 ![](/assets/images/mathfield/virtual-keyboard.png)

+To display variants related to a key, press and hold it.
+Not all keys have variants, though.

+![](/assets/images/mathfield/alt-keys.png){.max-w-md}

+![](/assets/images/mathfield/more-alt-keys.png){.max-w-md}

 The mathfield virtual keyboard panel can display multiple keyboards.
 The default keyboards are **numeric**, **functions**, **symbols**, **roman letters** and **greek letters**.

 These keyboards  include the most common math symbols and they can be customized to fit your specific needs.
 For example you can remove some keyboards, or create new ones.

-Touch and hold a key to display variants related to the key.
-Not all keys have variants, though.

-![](/assets/images/mathfield/alt-keys.png){.max-w-md}

-![](/assets/images/mathfield/more-alt-keys.png){.max-w-md}

 ## Controlling when the virtual keyboard panel is displayed